danielcoria8/Wine_Multiclass_Perceptron_Final_Project/README.md

 **1. Open Intro_ML_Final_Project.ipynb in Google Colab**

-**2. Upload the CSV file (XWines_Full_100K_wines.csv) to your Colab session by clicking the folder icon on the left sidebar, then clicking the upload button, and selecting the CSV file from the unzipped folder**
+**2. Run all cells in order — the first cell will automatically install any required dependencies**

-**3. Run all cells in order — the first cell will automatically install any required dependencies**
+*Note*: The CSV file should be automatically cloned in the Colab file.
+However, if this does not work, upload the CSV file (XWines_Full_100K_wines.csv) to your Colab session by clicking the folder icon on the left sidebar, then clicking the upload button, and selecting the CSV file from the unzipped folder

 ## Output:

 After running the notebook, you will see:

-- Training, validation, and test accuracy scores for each model
+- results of K-Fold cross validation
-- A sample of wines with their engineered sweetness labels to verify label quality
+- the distribution of true and predicted labels within the test set
-- The class distribution across all seven wine categories
+- final model accuracy
-- A confusion matrix visualizing where categories overlap across predicted and true labels
+- a confusion matrix comparing the predicted and true labels from the final model

 ## Notes: